revanthreddy/builder-bootcamp-codepipeline-workshop/README.md

 Now that the pipeline is ready and hooked up, it will start automatically and deploy.
 The final step of the pipeline is a cloudformation deploy.

-* Open the cloudformation console and look at the outputs section of the "app-stack".
+* Open the cloudformation console and look at the outputs section of the `app-stack`.
 The URL points to the API Gateway endpoint which is implemented by a lambda

 ## Challenges